MartenPostma/WSD-gold-standards-analysis/README.md

 ## INSTALL
 This module was written in Python 3.4.
+Everything should work by installing [Anaconda](https://www.continuum.io/downloads).
-The external modules should be installed by running:
+Alternatively, the external modules should be installed by running:

 pip install -r requirements.txt.